course-details-portlet

 • Visualization of diagnosis and prognosis

-After completing the course, the candidate should have the following basic knowledge of, skills in and general competence related to condition based operation and maintenance.
+After completing the course, the candidate will have the following fundamental knowledge, skills, and general competence related to condition-based operations and maintenance.

 The candidate has knowledge of: